Year end accounting Checklist

 1. Collect your paperwork

 Gather all your paperwork.
+It is vital and first in year end accounting checklist.
 Any information you submit as part of your financial report needs to be backed up with supporting documents or corroborating evidence.
 Keep all your client agreements, receipts, bank statements intact.
 Regular management of paperwork will make your year end accounting easy and hassle-free.

 2. Keep a watch on overdue payments